 - 2 cups dried cranberries

 - 1 tablespoon maple syrup

 - 1 tablespoon olive oil extra virgin

 - ¼ teaspoon salt

 - ¼ cup olive oil extra virgin

-- Once the squash is nice and golden, add the squash mixture to the marinated Brussel sprouts.
-You can serve warm or return to the fridge for 2 hours to serve cold.
-It is delicious both ways!
+- Once the squash mixture is nicely roasted, add it to the marinated Brussels sprouts.
+You can serve it warm straight away, or let it chill in the fridge for 2 hours to serve cold.